hannahilea/hannahilea.github.io/blog/birdnet-setup/src.md

         This service the Species Stats tab, which is unusably slow on the Raspberry Pi Zero.
 Might as well turn it off, since we can't use it!

     For both these services, be sure to select `Disable` instead of `Stop`; the former will persist after reboot, the latter will only halt the service until reboot.
-It might take a

-    Note that it may take a few seconds to a minute for each setting to update after being clicked; that's to be expected!
-Your Pi is working very hard to analyze birds and handle website requests at the same time!
-Have patience.
+    It may take a few seconds to a minute for each setting to update after you've clicked its button; that's to be expected!
+Your Pi is working very hard to analyze birds and handle website requests at the same time.
+Have patience!
 If you're taken to a different screen with a black terminal on it, just go back to `Tools > Services` to confirm that those services are now disabled.
 It should look like this once complete:

     ![Screenshot of services page](./assets/site-services.png)